txt/mase/SYLLABUS.md

 sex, national origin, age, disability, veteran status, or sexual orientation also is a violation of state and federal law and/or NC State University policy and will not be tolerated.

++ Note that, as a lecturer, I am legally required to **report** all such acts to the campus policy.

+Retaliation
-Retaliation against any person who complains about discrimination is also prohibited.
+against any person who complains about discrimination is also prohibited.
 NC State's policies and regulations covering discrimination,